mnaganov/helr-learning/chapter3-types-and-classes.md

 via currying.
 That means, partial application is only possible by creating closures.

-Elisp has a helper function `apply-partially` which returns a new function that has some arguments bound to the specified values.
+Elisp has a helper function `apply-partially` which returns a new function that has some of its parameters bound to the specified values.
 It is possible to return a function from a function, however there is no automatic conversion of a multi-parameter function into a set of currying functions.

 ```elisp
 (defun add_m (a b) (+ a b))